Feltwell

 Feltwell is a village and civil parish in the English county of Norfolk.
-It is11 mi north-west of Thetford and 34 mi south-west of Norwich on the western border of the county where it meets Cambridgeshire.
+It is 11 mi north-west of Thetford and 34 mi south-west of Norwich on the western border of the county where it meets Cambridgeshire.

 History

 Feltwell's name is of Anglo-Saxon origin.
 There is evidence of Roman settlement in the parish, including two villas and two bathhouses.
 In the Domesday Book, it is listed as a settlement of 124 residents in the hundred of Grimshoe.
 In 1086, the village was divided between the East Anglian estates of William the Conqueror, William de Warenne and the Abbey of St Etheldreda, Ely.

 In August 1382 the poet John Gower purchased the manors of Feltwell in Norfolk and Moulton in Suffolk.
 They were then granted to Thomas Blakelake, parson of St Nicholas's, Feltwell, and others, at a rent of £40 annually for his life.

 In 1944, an Avro Lancaster of No. 15 Squadron RAF crashed in the parish after a training flight from RAF Mildenhall, the crash site was excavated by the Anglian Aeronautical Preservation Society in 1982.